-For the purposes of this guide, 'large-scale' is not defined precisely and scale can be contextual, however it is anticipated that the primary focus of this guide is wind and solar installations that are ground mounted and largely independent of other built development.
+The primary focus of this guide is large-scale wind and solar installations that are ground mounted and largely independent of other built development.
+For the purposes of this guide, 'large-scale' is not defined precisely as the perception of scale depends on context.
 This guide promotes a holistic consideration of power generation infrastructure (i.e. wind turbines and solar panels) and associated infrastructure to ensure schemes are considered in their entirety.
-The focus of the guidance is on the source of power generation rather than the associated grid transmission, distribution or, where applicable, storage infrastructure, associated with large-scale renewable generation.
-Nevertheless, renewable energy installations should be planned and designed positively and with conviction and many of the principles set out in this guide in respect of the requirement for well thought through and clearly articulated design vision, rationale and approach which responds to the site and wider area context, apply to broader aspects such as overhead lines and other transmission infrastructure.
+The focus of this guidance is on the source of power generation rather than the associated grid transmission, distribution or, where applicable, storage infrastructure, associated with large-scale renewable generation.
+Nevertheless, renewable energy installations should be planned and designed positively and with conviction.
+Many of the principles set out in this guide in respect of the requirement for well thought through and clearly articulated design vision, principles, objectives, rationale and approach which responds to the immediate site and the surrounding area, also apply to other facilities such as overhead lines and other transmission infrastructure.

 This publication is not a policy document.
-The document provides guidance relating to policy, as set out in the Welsh Government's Planning Policy Wales Planning policy Wales | GOV.WALES and Future Wales: the National Plan 2040 https://gov.wales/future-wales-national-plan-2040.
+The document provides guidance relating to policy, as set out in the Welsh Government's Planning Policy Wales and Future Wales: the National Plan 2040.
 The guide supports Policies 17 and 18 of Future Wales (pp 94-99), by providing guidance that: